Login

 Uses

-THC is generally used for recreational purposes, but there are several medicinal uses for it as well.
+THC is generally used for recreational purposes, but it also has several medicinal uses.
 For thousands of years, marijuana has been used to treat and alleviate symptoms of illness.
 It is often inhaled, ingested orally, applied as a topical ointment, or administered sublingually.

 THC stimulates the release of dopamine from the brain, which causes feelings of euphoria.
 Its use can cause pleasant effects, and users may experience: